VinceZK/Portal/docs/README.md

 ![Delete User](DeleteUser.png)

 Up to now, it seems the CRUD is completed.
 But am I confident with my tiny App?
 The answer is “No”.
 Because I haven’t tested it carefully yet.
-Although during development, I had some fragmental tests, but I know it is far more enough.
+Although during development, I had some fragment tests, but I know it is far more enough.
 Just think about the number of buttons, fields, navigation routes, and the combination of them in different orders.
-You just cannot anticipate how others will use your App.
+You just cannot anticipate how users will use your App.
  So I must do the tests carefully and efficiently.

 ## Testing